artrag/PCM-SCC-player-on-msx/README.md

 # How to encode wav files

-Copy your .wav files in the subdirectyoty /wav
-Run from Matlab the script encodeall_3c.m for 3 channels or encodeall_4c.m for 4 channels
+Clone on your disk the whole repository and copy your .wav files in the subdirectyoty /wav Run from Matlab the script encodeall_3c.m for 3 channels or encodeall_4c.m for 4 channels

 The script will encode each wav file in a .bin file stored in the subdirectory /bin